muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Packed_Plain_Text.md

-Its single canonical octet for `100` corresponds to the ASCII/UTF-8 *PERCENT SIGN* character `%` which has a common mnemonic for percentages which a fractions with a denominator of 100.
+Its single canonical octet for `100` corresponds to the ASCII/UTF-8 *PERCENT SIGN* character `%` which has a common mnemonic for percentages which are rationals with a denominator of 100.

 Its single canonical octet for `1000` corresponds to the ASCII/UTF-8 *AMPERSAND SIGN* character `&`.